Megan Hopkins MA, LPC

 In 2010, I opened my own private practice office to continue working with grieving kids and adults as well as those struggling with anxiety, self-esteem, parent-child conflicts, divorce and remarriage, depression and suicide.

 Another resource that I began offering my clients in 2014 is a support group called L4: Learning to Live, Love and Laugh.
 This support group is for girls of all ages.
-You can find out more about this resource on the How We Can Help Page
+Groups are currently unavailable, but I hope to provide this resource again soon.

 I received my Bachelor of Arts degree in Psychology with a minor in Human Development and Family Studies from University of Missouri-Columbia.
 I then continued my education at Saint Louis University where I received my Master of Arts in Counseling and Family Therapy.